 We recommend you to run a short testing on Tomcat to make sure that there is no error and it is installed successfully so follow the below-given process.

 Currently, Tomcat is using port number 8080 so check the open port using netstat command as shown:

-You can check this using a web browser with http://yourserver_IP:8080 then you’ll see the homepage of Apache Tomcat Server but we recommend you to use browser later at final testing because we will run Tomcat with a systemd service file in the final configuration.
+You can check this using a web browser with http://yourserver_IP:8080 then you’ll see the homepage of Apache Tomcat Server but we recommend you to use browser later at final testing because we will run Tomcat with a system service file in the final configuration.

 Now run following commands :

 Creating a system Service File

 Now you’ll need to create a system service file to run Apache Tomcat as a tomcat user.
 Creation of a system service file is recommended for easy starting and stopping the service.